Human Rights & Ethical Trade

 We know that women play a crucial role within our food supply chains and understand that women can be more vulnerable to human rights violations, violence and abuse.
 Through our supply chain risk assessment, we understand that gender discrimination is prevalent within our sourcing locations.

-- Cote d’Ivoire, Cocoa – since May 2012 direct support is provided to 45 co-operatives reaching 18,000 smallholder cocoa farmers so far.
+- Ivory Coast, Cocoa – since May 2012 direct support is provided to 45 co-operatives reaching 18,000 smallholder cocoa farmers so far.
 Support provided includes developing marketing strategies; technical support, promoting diversification and female farmers on crop diversity.

 - Guatemala, Coffee – since Oct 2018 there have been improvements in productivity with a focus on climate change resilience for 90 female farmers as part of a co-operative.